dikhan/terraform-provider-openapi/docs/how_to.md

       ...
 ````

-The above will be translated into the following Terraform schema:
+The above will be translated into the following Terraform schema internally:

 ````
 &schema.Resource{
-        # This will be the schema of the resource using the ContentDeliveryNetworkV1 model definition
+        # This will be the Terraform schema of the resource using the ContentDeliveryNetworkV1 model definition
 		Schema: map[string]*schema.Schema {
+		    ...
-		    "object_nested_scheme_property": *schema.Schema {
+		    "object_property": *schema.Schema {
                 Type:TypeList
                 Optional:true
                 Required:false
                 ...
                 Elem: &{
-                          Schema:map[name:0xc0005ee700 object_property:0xc0005ee800]
+                          Schema:map[name:0xc0005ee700 nested_object_property:0xc0005ee800]
                           SchemaVersion:0
                           MigrateState:<nil>
                           StateUpgraders:[]